 Galvanized pipes were used regularly in the installation of Toronto home plumbing systems because they provided a few very useful traits – they are long-lasting and relatively inexpensive.
 The problem is that long-lasting does not mean indefinite, and thus the need to remove galvanized pipes.
-As a plumber in Toronto we’ve encountered countless issues with galvanized pipes.
+As a Toronto plumber we’ve encountered countless issues with galvanized pipes.
 As the name suggests, galvanized plumbing pipes are steel pipes that have been treated with a layer of zinc in order to inhibit rusting.
 However, as time passes this zinc layer slowly erodes away leaving the bare steel open to the water which inevitably leads to rusting and the potential for other plumbing problems.

 How do galvanized pipes fail